-It’s almost time for our holiday weekend, which means that many of us will head out of Houston; if travel is in your plans, and the ski slope is your destination, read on so foot pain doesn’t ruin your vacay.
+While we hold on to the last few days of the holiday season, and of 2025, we know that many of our avoid Houston athletes will be heading out of town to enjoy some winter sports.
+So, if travel is in your plans, and the ski slope is your destination, read on for our tips on how to choose ski boots that won't allow foot pain to ruin your vacay.
 Ski boots that fit well can help protect against injuries

 Skiing and snowboarding are great winter sports—a fun way to get outdoors and get active all at once.
 If, however, you want to avoid foot and ankle injuries like sprains and fractures, you have to be very careful when getting fitted for ski boots.
 Don’t ruin your ski holiday with ill-fitting footwear; follow your Houston podiatrists’ suggestions for proper fit and your holiday will be a lot more enjoyable.

 First things first: your boots should be comfortable; they should feel snug and also fit the shape of your foot appropriately.
-Loose boots allow your foot and ankle to slide around inside the boot, putting you at risk of injury as you shift forwards and backwards down the mountain.
-Tight boots rub and can leave you with blisters; a boot that’s too short can injure your toe as it gets pushed up against the hard interior.
-Thus, the perfect fit is just snug enough to stabilize your feet and ankles without causing undue discomfort.
+Loose boots allow your foot and ankle to slide around inside them, putting you at risk of injury as you shift forwards and backwards down the mountain.
+Tight boots rub and can leave you with blisters, while a boot that’s too short can injure your toe as it gets pushed up against the hard interior.
+(That increases your risk for black toenail injuries, along with ingrown toenails down the road.)
+For these reasons, the perfect fit for a ski boot is just snug enough to stabilize your feet and ankles without causing undue discomfort.

 If you have a hard time finding a comfortable boot fit, or if you use custom orthotics in your regular shoes, you may want to use them when skiing as well; most sets will be able to transfer fairly easily.
-If you’re a serious skier, and want to own your own pair, please feel free to schedule a consultation at my office to ensure you select a pair that will protect you from sport-related injuries.
+If you’re a serious skier, however, and want to own your own pair, please feel free to schedule a consultation at our office to ensure that you receive a pair that is specifically designed to protect you from sport-related injuries and other concerns.

 All the points we’ve discussed should garner you a good fitting pair of ski boots, but if you don’t wear the right pair of socks with them, all of that will be for nothing.
 You might think that you need heavy socks to keep your feet warm, but remember, your boots are already insulated; warm socks could make your feet sweat and leave you vulnerable to athlete’s foot (plus, thick socks will affect the fit of a snug boot!)
 The best choice for a ski sock is a lightweight athletic pair, calf high (so the top of your boot won’t rub against your leg).